iworks/fleet/readme.txt

 = 2.2.3 (2024-xx-xx) =
 * Medals display have been improved.
+* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.2.0.

 = 2.2.2 (2024-08-02) =
 * A boat link has been fixed.